The Aquality Team

 Corey has experience with projects involving environmental assessments for oil and gas, mining, and transportation developments (baseline data collection and reporting during the planning and routing stages, environmental permitting, construction monitoring, discharge measurements, post-construction reclamation assessments, and support during integrity digs).
 He also has conducted projects monitoring compliance, obtaining regulatory approvals, and responding to environmental protection orders (shoreline development, culvert crossings, watercourse modifications, etc.), reviewed detailed design drawings, work plans, and Environmental Management System (EMS) Documentation.
 Corey has also prepared and reviewed Environmental Construction and Operations (ECO) Plans to ensure conformity with the environmental aspects of the project and coordinated and conducted field audits to identify environmental issues and mitigation practices (e.g., erosion and sediment control).

-Mr. Swift’s project experience has been dominated by work for industry clients (oil and gas and mining).
-Services provided to these clients include advising and providing assistance in navigating the regulatory environment (Federal and Provincial); preparing regulatory applications for developments and activities (specifically linear development projects); environmental monitoring for projects in and around water and fish habitat, and data management, analysis and reporting.
+Her professional project experience has been largely serving industry clients including oil and gas, as well as provincial infrastructure development such as highways, crossings, and bridges.
+Assistance to clients has included navigating the regulatory environment (Federal and Provincial); preparing regulatory applications for developments and activities; environmental monitoring for projects in and around water and fish habitat; and data management, analysis and reporting.